John Kerry: Law career

 After Kerry's 1972 defeat, he and his wife bought a house in the Belvidere section of Lowell, Massachusetts, entering a decade which his brother Cameron later called "the years in exile".
 He spent some time working as a fundraiser for the Cooperative for Assistance and Relief Everywhere (CARE), an international humanitarian organization.
 In September 1973, he entered Boston College Law School.
 While studying, Kerry worked as a talk radio host on WBZ and, in July 1974, was named executive director of Mass Action, a Massachusetts advocacy association.

 Kerry received his juris doctor (J.D.) from Boston College in 1976.
-While in law school he had been a student prosecutor in the office of the District Attorney of Middlesex County, John J. Droney.
+While in law school he was a student prosecutor in the office of the District Attorney of Middlesex County, John J. Droney.
 After passing the bar exam and being admitted to the Massachusetts bar in 1976, he went to work in that office as a full-time prosecutor and moved to Chestnut Hill, Massachusetts.

 In January 1977, Droney promoted him to First Assistant District Attorney, essentially making Kerry his campaign and media surrogate because Droney was afflicted with amyotrophic lateral sclerosis (ALS, or Lou Gehrig's Disease).
 As First Assistant, Kerry tried cases, which included winning convictions in a high-profile rape case and a murder.
 He also played a role in administering the office, including initiating the creation of special white-collar and organized crime units, creating programs to address the problems of rape and other crime victims and witnesses, and managing trial calendars to reflect case priorities.
 In 1978, Kerry launched a criminal investigation against Senator Edward Brooke, regarding "misstatements" in his first divorce trial.
-The inquiry ended with no charges being brought after investigators and prosecutors determined that Brooke's misstatements were pertinent to the case, but were not material enough to have affected the outcome.
+The inquiry ended with no charges being brought after investigators and prosecutors determined Brooke's misstatements were pertinent to the case, but were not material enough to have affected the outcome.

 Droney's health was poor and Kerry had decided to run for his position in the 1978 election should Droney drop out.
 However, Droney was re-elected and his health improved; he went on to re-assume many of the duties that he had delegated to Kerry.
 Kerry thus decided to leave, departing in 1979 with assistant DA Roanne Sragow to set up their own law firm.
 Kerry also worked as a commentator for WCVB-TV and co-founded a bakery, Kilvert & Forbes Ltd., with businessman and former Kennedy aide K. Dun Gifford.